chaferoc/american-chile-economy/docs/data-model/cash-rents-data-model.md

 populations, and `Rent vs State Median` and `County Rank in State` are guarded on blanks and land category but not on confidence.
 A single-county figure quoted in the article must carry its CV, and a figure in the `LOW` band must not carry a claim on its own.

-Whether that becomes a measure-level guard, a report-layer conditional format, or a review rule is undecided.
+**Resolved as a review rule, not a measure (D18).** A measure-level guard that blanked `LOW`-band values was considered and rejected.
+It would suppress exactly the observation the reporting exists to investigate, and it would reintroduce blanks into arithmetic — the failure mode already hit twice, in §8.5 and §8.6.
+Transparency is also the better answer to the source: the figure was published where the interview subject could see it, and the article that follows owes him an explanation of the variance rather than its disappearance.

+So: the $43.50 is not withdrawn.
+It is published with its CV beside it, and the rank and vs-median figures are used as elicitation on the §5 one-pager rather than as standalone claims in the article.
+Enforcement is a `Confidence Band` display measure driving report-layer conditional formatting, plus the review rule above.
+Neither blanks a value.

 The three candidate explanations — a changed respondent panel within the county, a genuine local rent event, or a model-based estimate pulled by a